byu-oit/terraform-aws-fargate-api/README.md

 }
 ```
 > **Note**
-> * If your application's `site_url` is a subdomain within your AWS account's default hosted zone, you must input both the default Route53 zone object and the default zone's ACM certificate arn from the [terraform-aws-acs-info module's](https://github.com/byu-oit/terraform-aws-acs-info) output.
+> * If your application's `site_url` is a subdomain within your AWS account's default hosted zone, you must input both the default `hosted_zone` and `https_certificate_arn` from the [terraform-aws-acs-info module's](https://github.com/byu-oit/terraform-aws-acs-info) output.
 This is shown in the example above.
-> * If your application requires a custom `site_url` outside of your AWS account's default hosted zone, input a custom `hosted_zone` and do not input `https_certificate_arn`.
-The module will create an ACM certificate for your custom hosted zone.
+> * If your application requires a custom `site_url` outside of your AWS account's default hosted zone, input your custom `hosted_zone` and do not input `https_certificate_arn`.
+The module will create an ACM certificate for your custom domain.

 ## Created Resources